 Optus, Telstra, 3 and Vodafone are called carriers; they own, operate and install network infrastructures for mobile phone services.

 These companies supplement and compete with the carriers by buying services from them and repackaging them for sale to you.
 They may provide customised billing, and generally have more personalised service and a greater range of plans.
-Examples of service providers include Internode and Dodo.
+Examples of service providers include TPG and Dodo.

 In a mobile phone shop you can generally buy a range of phones and plans - however, the contract is with the service provider or the carrier, not the retailer.